by Brian Tomasik

 No one is perfect

-Another caveat is that lying doesn't make you a bad person.
+Lying doesn't make you a bad person.
 I think it's good to try to be honest as much as possible, with an emphasis on those cases that matter most altruistically, but people differ in how hard this is, and everyone probably wishes s/he had done better at some point or other.
 We do the best we can.
-The case I'm most trying to argue against in this essay is when people feel they ought to lie to advance their altruistic aims.

 Why does lying persist?